-Another area of concern is virtual private network (VPN) connections for employees working from home.
+Another concern is virtual private network (VPN) connections for employees working from home.
 Many companies use weak encryption and elementary authentication login methods, which presents many dangers for login security.
-Also, remote employees may be using unpatched software if the IT team can’t easily patch off-network devices, which is a security concern.
+Also, remote employees may be using unpatched software if the IT team can’t quickly patch off-network devices, which is a security concern.
 According to the 2020 Verizon Data Breach Investigation Report, exploitation of software vulnerabilities is one of the top ten threat actions used in security breaches.

 How Endpoint Management Tools Can Help Your Remote Workforce